isaidcornejo/coherence-field/README.md

 * Automated figure generation.
 * A fully structured LaTeX manuscript with versioning.
 * Utility modules for alignment, spectral computations, and matrix operations.
+* A unified Makefile for reproducible builds (optional).

 ---